Sheaves of Higher Categories on Generalised Spaces: Applications in geometry and field theory

 \subsubsection{Background on diffeological spaces}

 We start by recalling the category of diffeological spaces, mostly following~\cite{BH:Convenient_Cats_of_Smooth_Spaces}.
 As a slight variation to the standard literature, we define diffeological spaces as concrete sheaves on a site which differs from the usual choice, but this is just for technical convenience (cf.~Remark~\ref{rmk:Op Cart ulM}).
+Throughout this section, we let $\scC$ be a small category.

 \begin{definition}[{\cite[Def.~17]{BH:Convenient_Cats_of_Smooth_Spaces}}] A site $(\scC,\tau)$ is called \emph{subcanonical} if every representable presheaf on $\scC$ is a sheaf. \end{definition}